jacomyal/sigma.js/plugins/sigma.plugins.design/README.md

 This plugin provides an API to design the graph visualization like a boss.
 The graph design is made of a **color palette** and a set of **styles**.
 A style is a mapping between a **node or edge property** and a **visual variable**, with optional parameters depending on the visual variable.
 Available visual variables are `color`, `label`, `size`.

 This plugin provides **lazy** methods:
-- styles are computed once to be applied and undone multiple times like a breeze.
+- styles are computed once to be applied and reset multiple times like a breeze.
 - the plugin will not look for changes on the graph.
 Deprecate the design manually to refresh the styles.

 The color palette may contain sequential, diverging and qualitative data schemes, and the styles can be computed regarding any node or edge property.